 18. Gustave Eiffel had designed a private apartment for himself at the top of the Eiffel tower.
+The secret room is located on the third level of the Eiffel tower.
 Did you know, Gustave Eiffel also contributed to the design of the Statue of Liberty.

 20. The Eiffel Tower gets struck by bolts of lightning around 10 times a year, according to Meteo France.
 In 1902, a lightning strike damaged the top portion of the Eiffel Tower which was later repaired.

 21. Guy de Maupassant, a French writer did not like the Eiffel tower.
 He used to call it a useless and monstrous structure.
 He used to eat his lunch at the tower’s restaurant because this was the only place he did not have to look at the tower.

 22. This may seem very weird but it is true.
 It is Illegal to take photographs of the Eiffel Tower at Night.
 The lights display of Eiffel tower is considered an artistic work and thus copyrighted.
 Reproducing photographs of the night-lit Eiffel Tower is considered a violation of the artist’s copyright.

 23. The construction of the Eiffel Tower cost about $1.5 million.
 If the Eiffel tower is built now in 2018, It will cost around $39 million as per inflation calculator.

 24. In 1891, French Inventor Carron planned a ride that would drop passengers in a device from the top of the Eiffel tower to the pond at the bottom.